corsis/PortFusion/README.markdown

 | `static` | link C libraries statically | `false` | `true`
 | `llvm`   | compile via LLVM            | `false` | `true`

-These are by default not activated to make PortFusion easy to compile.
+These are by default not activated to make PortFusion easy to compile for everyone :).

 ## Use